 Sports make up a broad and diverse set of industries, which means there are many career paths to pursue.
-Graduates from an online sports management master's degree program have the credentials to compete for positions at all levels of the sports industry and in various areas of focus, from marketing and promotion to finance and analytics.
-A sports management degree can lead to an array of opportunities including public relations professional, digital marketer, athletic director, recruiter, sports agent, or team manager.
+Graduates from an online sports management master’s degree program have the credentials to compete for positions at all levels of the sports industry and in various areas of focus, from marketing and promotion to finance and analytics.
+A sports management degree can lead to many opportunities including public relations professional, digital marketer, athletic director, recruiter, sports agent, or team manager.

 - An athletic director, or AD, wears many hats.
 Schools, universities, and clubs task ADs with coordinating athletic programs, which includes hiring coaches and support staff.
 An AD’s responsibilities also involve managing budgets (allocation, forecasting), fundraising, ensuring compliance with league and conference rules, and upholding the academic standards of student-athletes.
 While ADs can begin their career with a four-year degree, most larger institutions require an advanced degree in sports management, business, kinesiology, or education.